 Elk Ridge home prices are not only among the most expensive in Utah, but Elk Ridge real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Elk Ridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elk Ridge are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elk Ridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elk Ridge is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Elk Ridge who work in office and administrative support (10.09%), sales jobs (9.56%), and management occupations (9.19%).

 Also of interest is that Elk Ridge has more people living here who work in computers and math than 95% of the places in the US.